London and Greenwich Railway: Origins

 The idea for the line came from Colonel George Thomas Landmann, until 1824 a Royal Engineer, and George Walter, and the company was floated at a meeting on 25 November 1831.
 It would run from close to London Bridge, convenient for journeys to the City.
 It would be some 3+3/4 mi long, on a viaduct of 878 brick arches, some of them skew (see London Bridge-Greenwich Railway Viaduct), to avoid level crossings over the many streets which were already appearing in the south of London.
 Landmann planned to rent the arches out as workshops.
 The intention had been to descend to ground level after the Grand Surrey Canal but this was opposed by Parliament.

-The first Act of Parliament was obtained in 1833 for a line from Tooley Street (now London Bridge) to London Street, Greenwich.
+The first act of Parliament, the London and Greenwich Railway Act 1833 (3 & 4 Will.
+4. c. xlvi) was obtained for a line from Tooley Street (now London Bridge) to London Street, Greenwich.

 The ultimate intention was to reach Dover and there was much talk of a London to Gravesend extension from Greenwich.
 A scheme was presented to Parliament in 1836 but five others were competing and the bill failed on its second reading.

 Construction

 The line ran parallel with Tooley Street, crossing Blue Anchor Road, Corbetts Lane and the Grand Surrey Canal.
 From there it curved towards the first station, at Deptford High Street, and thence to Greenwich.
 The contractor was Hugh McIntosh.
+As planned, the final length was 3 3/4 miles.

 The subsoil was a blackish peat, which gave considerable problems, and Landmann pioneered the use of concrete to reinforce the foundations.
 Even so, several of the piers near to Corbetts Lane moved four or five inches (100 - 125 mm) out of the perpendicular and on 18 January 1836 two arches close to Tooley Street collapsed.
 Elsewhere, iron ties were used to prevent lateral spread in the brickwork.
 In 1840 many of the arches were improved by laying 9 in of concrete above them, with a layer of asphalt.

 Between Deptford and Greenwich the River Ravensbourne was crossed at Deptford Creek by a balanced bridge to allow masted vessels to pass.
 Eight men operated it, but possibly because of trouble with the foundations it was unreliable.
 It was replaced in 1884 and again in 1963.